PeterRyder/Chordial/README.md

-A basic music parser and analyzer using music21
+This is a basic parser for Music XML.

 The license is included in License.txt